ricrogz/getdata_CP/README.md

 * run_analysis.R: R code for the analytics.
 Usage described in next section.

-* CodeBook.md: Descrption for the run_analysis.R code.
+* CodeBook.md: Description for the run_analysis.R code.

 Please note that the project does *not* include the data on which run_analysis.R works on.